 The Importance Of A Retainer

 Congratulations!
-You put a lot of effort into reaching this important milestone.
-To make sure your beautiful new smile lasts a lifetime, you are ready to embark on the next stage of your treatment – and maybe most it’s important: wearing retainers.
+You’ve worked hard to reach this important milestone.
+To make sure your beautiful new smile lasts a lifetime, you’re ready to begin the next stage of treatment—and perhaps the most important one: wearing retainers.

 Retainers are amazing little devices that hold your teeth in their new positions while bone tissue rebuilds around them, stabilizing them.
-It’s a process that takes time.
+This process takes time.

 Types of Retainers at Leavitt Orthodontics